Kasapreko: Ambassadorial deals

-Diana Hamilton also has been unveiled as the new brand ambassador for Awake Purified Drinking Water.
+Diana Hamilton was named as the new brand ambassador for Awake Purified Drinking Water.
 The signed partnership deal would see the gospel award-winning musician promote the product to the companies' consumers.

-In September 2017, the 'Kakai' hitmaker, Shatta Wale was unveiled by the KCL as the brand ambassador for Storm Energy Drink at a thrilling atmosphere in Achimota Retail Center.
-The unveiling witnessed a trooping number of fans coming to embrace the occasion as it was one of the many milestones for the company.
-At the unveiling, the appointed ambassador made the following claims as quote “I want Ghanaians to be proud of things produced in the country.
+In September 2017, the "Kakai" hitmaker, Shatta Wale, was chosen by the KCL as the brand ambassador for Storm Energy Drink at Achimota Retail Center.
+At the event, Wale said, "I want Ghanaians to be proud of things produced in the country.
 I accepted storm energy drink because it was made in Ghana.
-I would like Ghanaians to patronise the drink and products from Kasapreko even when they are outside the country,” he added.
-On 19^{th} July, 2023, the KCL awarded a contract renewal to Charlies Nii Armah popularly known as Shatta Wale as the brand ambassador for Storm Energy Drink.
+I would like Ghanaians to patronise the drink and products from Kasapreko even when they are outside the country."

+On 19 July 2023, the KCL awarded a contract renewal to Wale as the brand ambassador for Storm Energy Drink.